onsah/gsoc-2025-proposals/proposal.typ

 *June 2 - June 10* (Official coding period starts)

-- Create a Github project under the Typlevel organization.
+- Create a Github project under the Typelevel organization.
 Each milestone will be opened as an issue and will be linked to this project.
 - Setup infrastructure to call native code from `cats-effect` in JVM implementation.

 *June 11 - June 29*